 Fair Funding for All Schools is a national network of parent activists around the country who are setting up independent parent-led groups attached to schools in their local area, campaigning for more funding for all schools across the country.
 They believe that it is really important to have an independent parent voice alongside those of governors and school leaders.
 If there are any parents at your school that may be interested in getting involved, they can find out more by contacting email@example.com or visiting the website at www.fairfundingforallschools.org and Twitter at @fairfundschools

-NGA is engaged in a proactive campaign on behalf of its members, with the voices of governors and trustees at its centre.
+NGA is engaged in a proactive campaign on behalf of its members.
 We are:

 NGA is an independent charity representing and supporting governors, trustees and clerks in maintained schools and academies in England.
 NGA members have access to a wealth of helpful information in our Guidance Centre: Finance and staffing.
 NGA Gold members can call our advice line on 0121 237 3782.
 If you're not a member, click here for more information about joining.